juvalen/mb-checker/DOCKER.md

 ALL.urk will appear in work_dir/ in same folder, which contains a flat list of original URLs and their http returned status code.

-A second image removes unwanted URLs from Bookmarks and will compose a new bookmarks new file, excluding those entries returning those codes.
+A second __buildjson__ removes unwanted URLs from Bookmarks and will compose a new bookmarks new file, excluding those entries returning those codes.

 Build image has been created with: